 Can I complete all the online training modules in a week so as to move on sooner to Phase 2

-If you do not complete the weeks modules and pass the exams OU will not send you the next series of modules till you complete the as yet unfinished online modules.
+Each module has a small exam at the end and you must pass every module before the next series of modules will be released to you.
+If you do not complete the week’s modules and pass the exams, OU will not send you the next series of modules until you complete the as yet unfinished online modules.

 What type of simulator is used in Phase 2